layrjs/layr/website/frontend/public/docs/v2/reference/react-integration-47GjiAvh04T4wV6vVAy4QY.immutable.md

 Decorates a method of a Layr [component](https://layrjs.com/docs/v2/reference/component) so it be can used as a React component.

-Like any React component, the method can receive some properties as first parameter and return some [React elements](https://reactjs.org/docs/rendering-elements.html) to render (or `null` if it doesn't render anything).
+Like any React component, the method can receive some properties as first parameter and return some React node to render.

 The decorator binds the method to a specific component, so when the method is executed by React (via, for example, a reference included in a [JSX expression](https://reactjs.org/docs/introducing-jsx.html)), it has access to the bound component through `this`.